GeneralElectric/grunt-dep-serve/README.md

 Options:

 * `depDir`: Path from project root to the Bower dependencies directory.
 Server will look in here before 404-ing on a request.
 Defaults to '/bower_components'.
-* `open`: Whether to open a browser tab upon server start automatically.
-Defaults to true.
+* `open`: Page to automatically open upon server start.
+Defaults to '/'.
+Set to null to not open anything by default.

 Include in package.json: